phirmware/terraform-aws-vpc/README.md

 separate availability zones.

 ## Todo
-- Code improvements
+- Code improvements ✅
-- Add EC2 instances (at least one in a private and public subnet)
+- Add EC2 instances (at least one in a private and public subnet)✅
-- Add security groups and rules for each instance
+- Add security groups and rules for each instance✅
-- Configure NAT gateway for instance/s in private subnet
+- Configure NAT gateway for instance/s in private subnet✅

 ## Map of VPC
 ![A cute cat](./doc/vpc_img.png "Fluffy cat")